What is microblading?

 2. If the treatment area does get wet, pat it dry gently with a tissue or clean towel.

-3. Apply your treatment ointment (which is given to you after your appointment) to the area 3 times a day, making sure you wash your hands thoroughly before and after each application to avoid infection.
+3. Apply your treatment ointment (which is given to you after your appointment) to the area twice a day, making sure you wash your hands thoroughly before and after each application to avoid infection.

 Things not to do: